 App Routines are restricted to the app they are created in.
-Other apps will not be able to use it, however any screen inside the app is able to use the app routine.
+For example, if you create an app routine in the Contacts App, you will not be able to access it in the Activities App.
+However any screen inside the app is able to use the app routine.

 To create an app routine, you need to manage the app.

 In this scenario, we will use an example custom app called Contact Form.
 You will not find this app in your Method account unless you created one yourself.

 In this Contact Form app, there is a form we want our customers to fill out.
 When we receive their input, we want to:

 Remove blank spaces from their input.

 Where to Create App Routines